KellySayHello/KellySayHello/readme.md

 <h1 align="center">Hi 👋, I'm Kelly (Chieh-Chi) Yang</h1>
 <h3 align="center">A hardworking student from NTUEE, Taiwan.</h3>

-- 🔭 I’m currently working on **undergraduate research in NLP and Fderated Learning.**
+- 🔭 I’m currently working on **undergraduate research in NLP and Federated Learning.**

 - 🔭 I’m currently doing an internship at **CMoney as a backend developer.**